svo/organisation-template/README.md

 The content is in the [engineering-radar.csv](engineering-radar.csv) file.

-You can build the radar image locally using the following command: `./bin/build-engineering-sensible-defaults-radar`

 ### Architecture

 We are using the [ThoughtWorks Radar](https://www.thoughtworks.com/radar/byor) approach for communicating the patterns, practices, methodologies and ceremonies sensible defaults within the organisation.

 The content is in the [architecture-radar.csv](architecture-radar.csv) file.

-You can build the radar image locally using the following command: `./bin/build-architecture-sensible-defaults-radar`

 ## How We Work